jeversole-consult/python-training/README.md

 The next challenge is an approach to learning this new programming language Python.
 The pool of Python documentation on the internet combined with published texts is deep and wide.
 A traditional academic programming language course might follow a textbook of some type designed to give an overall view of the Python language using primarily abstract exercises.
 A lab execution environment is a requirement, but, well within reach of any home computing environment today.
 We can easily get a Python installation up on a Windows, Mac, Linux desktop, or virtual machine on a cloud installation like AWS.
 Armed with all the tools the question arose as to what problem  space do we want to use to explore this new language.

 The team chose to use the cryptography space as an entry level introduction into Python.
 The reality is the team also needs to learn a bit about cryptography fundamentals in general for this exercise.
 The problem domain chosen is documented on the [Cryptopals.com](https://cryptopals.com) website.
 The Cryptopals guys recommend getting your hands dirty with some code, therefore, the team is going to do just that with Python.
-In this way we look at several things in paralell which is more akin to the real world:
+In this way we look at several things in parallel which is more akin to the real world:

 * Pick a particular programming language
 * Learn what we need to know about the problem space
 * Learn how to learn a new language from scratch
-* Select a development toolset comprised of a VCs, editor and platform.
-In this case git, VS Code, and a combo of Windows and linux VMs spun up on AWS.
+* Select a development toolset comprised of a VCS, editor and platform.
+In this case git, Visual Studio Code, and a combo of Windows and linux VMs spun up in the cloud.

 The approach used here is informal and uses the following background and guidelines: